-On April 23, 2026, the Commerce Department issued a notice outlining procedures for steel and aluminum producers in Canada and Mexico to request tariff adjustments tied to new U.S. production capacity.
-The process supports Presidential Proclamation 10984, which imposed tariffs on medium- and heavy-duty vehicles, parts, and buses due to national security concerns.
+On April 23, 2026, the U.S. Commerce Department issued a notice outlining procedures for steel and aluminum producers in Canada and Mexico to request tariff adjustments tied to new U.S. production capacity.
+The process supports Presidential Proclamation 10984, which imposed tariffs on medium- and heavy-duty vehicles (MHDVS) and parts and buses due to national security concerns.
 The notice defines eligibility, documentation standards, and compliance requirements for companies seeking reduced tariffs under existing Section 232 measures on steel and aluminum.

 Eligibility